Shōdai Naoya: Promotion to ōzeki

 The Japan Sumo Association announced after the September 2020 tournament or basho that they would convene an extraordinary meeting to discuss Shōdai's promotion to the second-highest rank of ōzeki.
 Even though he finished with 32 wins over the previous three tournaments - one short of the conventional guideline - it was decided that Shōdai's consistent performances since the November 2019 tournament were enough for him to be considered for ōzeki promotion.
 The promotion was unanimously approved on 30 September 2020.
-In his acceptance speech, Shōdai said that he would devote himself to the way of sumo "with the spirit of utmost sincerity so as not to disgrace the name of ōzeki."
-He later told reporters that he was "relieved" and that he was "in a position where you are expected not to lose."
+In his acceptance speech, Shōdai said that he would devote himself to the way of sumo "with the spirit of utmost sincerity so as not to disgrace the name of ōzeki".
+He later told reporters that he was "relieved" and that he was "in a position where you are expected not to lose".
 He is the first ōzeki from Kumamoto Prefecture since Tochihikari was promoted in 1962.

 Shōdai had a 3–1 start in his ōzeki debut in the November 2020 tournament, but was forced to withdraw on Day 5 with an injury to his left ankle.
 This was the first withdrawal of his career.
 He completed his first full tournament as an ōzeki at the subsequent January 2021 basho and achieved a winning record to retain his rank, finishing as joint runners-up with fellow ōzeki Asanoyama and sekiwake Terunofuji.
 He went back to kadoban status, or in danger of demotion from ōzeki, following his 7-8 finish in the March 2021 tournament.
 He preserved his ōzeki rank with a 9–6 record in May, his Day 15 win over Endō knocking the maegashira out of contention for the championship.

 After finishing the January 2022 tournament with a 6–9 record, Shōdai was once again in danger of demotion from his rank.
 He contracted COVID-19 in early February and said shortly before the start of the March 2022 tournament that it had delayed his training.
-Despite these drawbacks, as well as starting the tournament with a 1-5 record, Shōdai won 8 of his remaining 9 bouts, including wins over runner-up Takayasu and champion Wakatakakage to successfully avoid demotion.
+Despite these drawbacks, as well as starting the tournament with a 1–5 record, Shōdai won 8 of his remaining 9 bouts, including wins over runner-up Takayasu and champion Wakatakakage to successfully avoid demotion.
 After a losing 5–10 record in May, Shōdai staged another comeback in July, recovering from losing four of his first five matches to go 9–1 for the rest of the tournament, including a win over Terunofuji on Day 14.

 In September 2022 Shōdai went back into kadoban status after falling to a 4–11 record.
 He suffered his eighth defeat toward the end of the following tournament, resulting in his demotion to sekiwake for the January 2023 tournament.
-He could've regained his ōzeki rank with a 10-win performance in January.
+He could have regained his ōzeki rank with a 10-win performance in January, but won only six bouts.